edden-gerber/edden-gerber.github.io/_posts/2019-12-1-shapley-part-2.md

 X.columns = ['Strong predictor of y', 'Correlated with strong predictor', 'Not a predictor of y']
 ```

-We'll define an XGB regressor model, run it and compute SHAP values with TreeExplainer...:
+We'll define an XGB regressor model, train it and compute SHAP values with TreeExplainer...:

 ```python
 import xgboost as xgb